Scott Dixon stretches fuel to inch closer to A.J. Foyt on IndyCar's all-time win list | TSN

 Scott Dixon stretches fuel to inch closer to Foyt on IndyCar's all-time win list

 LONG BEACH, Calif.
-(AP) — Scott Dixon moved closer to A.J.
-Foyt on IndyCar's all-time win list by picking up his 57th career victory Sunday on the downtown streets of Long Beach.
+(AP) — Scott Dixon used mind-boggling fuel-saving strategy Sunday to win the Grand Prix of Long Beach and move closer to A.J.
+Foyt on IndyCar's all-time win list with his 57th career victory.

 Dixon's win is his second in the most prestigious street course race in the United States and gave Chip Ganassi Racing a sweep of the weekend.
 Ganassi's sports car team of Renger van der Zande and Sebastian Bourdais won the IMSA race on Saturday.

-The victory also makes it two straight for Ganassi in IndyCar as reigning series champion Alex Palou won the exhibition race last month in California.
+The victory also makes it two straight for Ganassi in IndyCar as reigning series champion Palou won the exhibition race last month in California.
+He was third behind Dixon and Herta on Sunday.

-Dixon used masterful fuel-saving strategy and was being chased over the final 20 laps by Team Penske driver Josef Newgarden, who seemed to have the speed to run Dixon down for the victory.
-But the race changed when Colton Herta ran into the back of Newgarden as they all slowed through the hairpin with lapped traffic ahead.
+Dixon was being chased over the final 20 laps by Team Penske driver Josef Newgarden, who seemed to have the speed to run Dixon down for the victory.
+But the race changed when Herta ran into the back of Newgarden as they all slowed through the hairpin with lapped traffic ahead.

-It knocked Newgarden out of the way as both Herta and Alex Palou passed him.
+It knocked Newgarden out of the way as both Herta and Palou passed him.

 “He just stopped in the middle of the corner,” Herta complained of Newgarden.
-Herta finished 0.9798 seconds behind Dixon for Andretti Global.
+Herta finished 0.9798 seconds behind Dixon for Andretti Global and later apologized to Newgarden.

-Newgarden, who fell to fourth, had a conversation with Herta on pit road after the race and the drivers had differing opinions — mainly with Newgarden upset Herta didn't get a penalty.
+“Ideally you want to exit the corner as straight as possible to get the best run onto the straight.
+You do that by opening up the entry.
+But it slows down your speed so much on the entry, if you’re not doing that every lap, it’s tough to kind of gauge how fast he was going to be going there.
+He opened it up,” Herta said.
+“Ultimately it’s his right to do that.
+It’s my right to not run into the back of him there.”

 As Dixon celebrated, his rivals wondered how the Kiwi had enough fuel to not only make it to the finish but also celebrate with burnouts and drive the car to victory lane.